mconangla/MADD24/README.md

 This code is used to measure carbon dioxide (CO2) concentration in the air, as well as temperature and humidity.

 ## MADD_IAQ_SD_card.ino
-This program is responsible for saving and reading data to and from an SD card.
+This code is responsible for saving and reading data to and from an SD card.

 # Codes.
 Components combination
 ## MADD-IAQ_SENSORS_ThingSpeak.ino